Hakone Ekiden: Leg 3 (21.4 km) From Totsuka to Hiratsuka

-The first 9 km of leg is marked with a gentle descent as the course gradually departs the urban areas towards the Shōnan coastline.
+The first 9 km of leg is marked with a gentle descent through Yugo-ji-zaka as the course gradually departs the urban areas towards the Shōnan coastline.
 The runners join National Route 134 at Chigasaki, and travel along the coastline with Mount Fuji in front of them and Sagami Bay to their left.
 Leg 3 finishes after the runners cross the Shonan Bridge over Sagami River, and reaches the Hiratsuka relay station on the coast.

 Though considered to be the most scenic leg of the entire race, strong and sometimes unpredictable sea winds force runners to adapt as they exit the urban sections of the race.
-Like leg 2, leg 3 also often sees placements of the strongest runners of each team in order to keep pace.
+Usually runners specializing in more short-distance runs (5000m, 10000m) run this leg.